jvilleda96/ticket-lifecycle/README.md

    ![image](https://github.com/jvilleda96/ticket-lifecycle/assets/147073936/7026a1ee-2741-407d-a601-dc1c442f830a)

 2) As an admin I review the ticket and adjust priority and assignment.
 In this example I adjusted the priority to "Emergency" and the SLA to "SEV-A" because this is an issue that is affecting business.
 I've also    transferred it to the "System Administrators" group, assigning it to myself, an administrator.
+As I was working on this page I realized I didn't crop the issue description, the main issue was that our client's were unable to access their online banking accounts.

    ![image](https://github.com/jvilleda96/ticket-lifecycle/assets/147073936/9734117b-5a54-481e-9d0b-9e165d52cd81)

-   In this example I respond with an immediate solution, changing the ticket status to "Resolved".
+   In this example I respond with an immediate solution (this would be the "Working the issue" step), changing the ticket status to "Resolved".

    ![image](https://github.com/jvilleda96/ticket-lifecycle/assets/147073936/27d5c117-caa5-4d67-8122-66431b116e07)